The third wave of coffee

 Transparency

 Transparency received more attention as well.
 The ‘average’ consumer’s knowledge of coffee is growing, and the salesperson must stay up.
 Where is the source of my coffee?
-Was the price paid by the coffee farmer fair?
+Did the coffee farmer fair pay the price?
 Do I have single-origin coffee or a blend that includes subpar Robusta beans?
 All of these are new inquiries that a consumer has now requested responses to.